Princess Alexandra (born 1936): Early life

-Princess Alexandra was born on 25 December 1936 at 3 Belgrave Square, London.
+Alexandra was born on Christmas Day 1936 at 3 Belgrave Square, London.
 Her parents were Prince George, Duke of Kent, the fourth son of King George V and Queen Mary, and Princess Marina of Greece and Denmark, a daughter of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia.
 She was named after her paternal great-grandmother, Queen Alexandra; her grandmother, Grand Duchess Elena Vladimirovna of Russia; and both of her maternal aunts, Countess Elizabeth of Törring-Jettenbach and Princess Olga of Yugoslavia.
 She received the name Christabel because she was born on Christmas Day, like her aunt Princess Alice, Duchess of Gloucester.
 Her birth was the last to have the tradition of having the Home Secretary present to verify the birth of potential heirs to the throne.
 John Simon was present and was the last one to do so.

 As a male-line granddaughter of the British monarch, she was styled as a British princess with the prefix Her Royal Highness.
-At the time of her birth, she was sixth in the line of succession to the British throne, behind her cousins Elizabeth and Margaret, her uncle the Duke of Gloucester, her father the Duke of Kent, and her elder brother Prince Edward.
+At the time of her birth she was sixth in the line of succession to the British throne, behind her cousins Elizabeth and Margaret, her uncle the Duke of Gloucester, her father the Duke of Kent, and her elder brother Prince Edward.
 She was born two weeks after the abdication of her uncle King Edward VIII.

-The Princess was baptised in the Private Chapel of Buckingham Palace, on 9 February 1937, and her godparents were King George VI and Queen Elizabeth (her paternal uncle and aunt); the Queen of Norway (her great-aunt); Princess Nicholas of Greece and Denmark (her maternal grandmother); Princess Olga of Yugoslavia (her maternal aunt); the Princess Beatrice (her paternal great-great-aunt); the Earl of Athlone (her paternal great-uncle); and Count Karl Theodor of Törring-Jettenbach (her maternal uncle by marriage).
+Alexandra was baptised in the Private Chapel of Buckingham Palace on 9 February 1937, and her godparents were King George VI and Queen Elizabeth (her paternal uncle and aunt); the Queen of Norway (her great-aunt); Princess Nicholas of Greece and Denmark (her maternal grandmother); Princess Olga of Yugoslavia (her maternal aunt); the Princess Beatrice (her paternal great-great-aunt); the Earl of Athlone (her paternal great-uncle); and Count Karl Theodor of Törring-Jettenbach (her maternal uncle by marriage).
 Of her godparents, only the King and Queen and Lord Athlone were present.

-Princess Alexandra spent most of her childhood at her family's country house, Coppins, in Buckinghamshire.
-She lived with her grandmother, Queen Mary, the widow of George V, during World War II at Badminton.
-Her father was killed in an aeroplane crash in Caithness, Scotland, on 25 August 1942 while serving in the Royal Air Force.
-Princess Alexandra has the distinction of being the first British princess to have attended a boarding school, Heathfield School near Ascot.
+Alexandra spent most of her childhood at her family's country house, Coppins, in Buckinghamshire.
+During the Second World War she also lived at Badminton with her widowed grandmother Queen Mary.
+Her father was killed in an aeroplane crash in Caithness, Scotland, on 25 August 1942, whilst serving in the Royal Air Force.
+Alexandra has the distinction of being the first British princess to have attended a boarding school, Heathfield School near Ascot.
 She then studied in Paris.
 She was also trained at Great Ormond Street Hospital.